MicrosoftDocs/win32/desktop-src/Bits/about-bits.md

 ---
 title: About BITS
-description: Use Background Intelligent Transfer Service (BITS) to transfer files asynchronously between a client and a server. ms.assetid: '056007f4-6a71-4f8e-bf7d-17ed87088edf'
+description: Use Background Intelligent Transfer Service (BITS) to transfer files asynchronously between a client and a server. ms.assetid: 056007f4-6a71-4f8e-bf7d-17ed87088edf
+keywords:
+- Background Intelligent Transfer Service, described
+- transfer queue BITS
-keywords: ["Background Intelligent Transfer Service, described", "transfer queue BITS", "transfer queue BITS , throttle"]
+- transfer queue BITS , throttle
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About BITS

 Use Background Intelligent Transfer Service (BITS) to transfer files asynchronously between a client and a server.
-There are three types of [**transfer jobs**](bg-job-type.md).
+There are three types of [**transfer jobs**](/windows/win32/Bits/ne-bits-__midl_ibackgroundcopyjob_0003?branch=master).
 A download job downloads files to the client, an upload job uploads a file to the server, and an upload-reply job uploads a file to the server and receives a reply file from the server application.

 **BITS 1.2 and earlier:** Upload and upload-reply jobs are not supported.